 ProteinCalc Logo

-Protein for Seniors: How Much Do Older Adults Really Need?
+Protein for Seniors: General Planning for Older Adults

-The standard protein recommendation of 0.8 g/kg is based primarily on data from younger adults and is widely considered insufficient for people over 65.
-This guide explains why older adults need more protein, how much, and how to get it in practical terms.
+The standard protein recommendation of 0.8 g/kg is based primarily on data from younger adults and may be too low for many people over 65.
+This guide explains common planning ranges, food ideas, and the medical contexts where a clinician or registered dietitian should set the plan.

 Why Protein Matters More After 60